Initiator-Z/PairGAN/README.md

 Generate bio scans superimposing the input scan

 ## Description
-Generative model capable of output pair of scans of cell cross sections given the corresponding superimposed scan.
+Generative model capable of outputing a pair of scans of cell cross sections given the corresponding superimposed scan.
 Model based on conventional DCGAN.

 ### Dependencies
 * numpy 1.20.1